ADV99/ParticleNet_FCCSW/FCCAnalyses/README.md

 At the end of this stage we have a tree in which each entry is an event; the features of the jets are saved as `RVec < float > ` and the features of the constituents of the jets are saved as `RVec < RVec < float > >` ; the return type is actually a pointer to these structures.
 We still need to rearrange the structure from a per-event tree of pointers to RVec to a per-jet tree of arrays (an ntuple).

-* treatment of constituents (vectors of vectors of RecPartData)
-* Validation of clustering : Plots of residuals
-* computation of features:
-  - show good example
-  - Validation (Michele comparison)
-* output : pointer!!! to vector of vectors of floats (first index -> jet, second index -> constituents of the ith jet)

 #### What if implicit clustering ?

 ### Stage_ntuple : `MakeNtuple_constituents2.cpp`